Redbird trains: Preservation

 Some Redbirds (R33s, R33Ss, and R36s) are used on the Train of Many Colors, including numerous historical subway cars in their original livery, all with contrasting colors.
 These cars are in the New York Transit Museum fleet.
 R28 pair 7926–7927 is preserved at the Illinois Railway Museum in Union, Illinois, with trolley poles added for the ability to run on the museum's mainline.
 R33S 9327 is at the Seashore Trolley Museum, also modified with trolley poles for operation at the site.
-Only two BMT Redbirds are still in existence: cars 8481 and 8522, which survive in storage at 207th Street Yard.
+Two R30s in its Redbird scheme: cars 8481 and 8522, survive in storage at 207th Street Yard.